 European Democracy Lab

-is the founder of the European Democracy Lab.
+Ulrike founded the European Democracy Lab in 2014.
 Since she became a professor at Danube-University Krems, Ulrike continues to support the Lab as a scientific advisor, both physically and on Whatsapp.
 She has 20 years of experience in the European think tank community and has taught at universities in both Europe and the United States.
 She is the visionary behind the European Republic and the Lab’s overall agenda.

 Project Manager "The European Balcony Project"

-works as a political communication expert in the European Parliament.
-Peter supports the lab in online communications and campaigning.
+Peter works as a political communication expert in the European Parliament.
+He supports the lab in online communications and campaigning.

 Contact & Newsletter